-- 21. The auditor shall obtain an understanding of the control environment relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
-A99-A100) - (a) Understanding the set of controls, processes and structures that address: (Ref: Para.
-A101-A102) - (i) How management's oversight responsibilities are carried out, such as the entity's culture and management's commitment to integrity and ethical values; - (ii) When those charged with governance are separate from management, the independence of, and oversight over the entity's system of internal control by, those charged with governance; - (iii) The entity's assignment of authority and responsibility; - (iv) How the entity attracts, develops, and retains competent individuals; and - (v) How the entity holds individuals accountable for their responsibilities in the pursuit of the objectives of the system of internal control;

-- (b) Evaluating whether: (Ref: Para.
-A103-A108) - (i) Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; - (ii) The control environment provides an appropriate foundation for the other components of the entity's system of internal control considering the nature and complexity of the entity; and - (iii) Control deficiencies identified in the control environment undermine the other components of the entity's system of internal control.
+21. The auditor shall obtain an understanding of the control environment relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
+A99-A100) (a) Understanding the set of controls, processes and structures that address: (Ref: Para.
+A101-A102) (i) How management's oversight responsibilities are carried out, such as the entity's culture and management's commitment to integrity and ethical values; (ii) When those charged with governance are separate from management, the independence of, and oversight over the entity's system of internal control by, those charged with governance; (iii) The entity's assignment of authority and responsibility; (iv) How the entity attracts, develops, and retains competent individuals; and (v) How the entity holds individuals accountable for their responsibilities in the pursuit of the objectives of the system of internal control; (i) Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; (ii) The control environment provides an appropriate foundation for the other components of the entity's system of internal control considering the nature and complexity of the entity; and (iii) Control deficiencies identified in the control environment